gitlabhq/gitlabhq/doc/user/group/index.md

 > Introduced in [GitLab Ultimate][ee] 11.9 behind the `insights` feature flag.

-Configure the Insights that matter for your groups or projects, allowing users to explore data such as: triage hygiene, issues created/closed per a given period, average time for merge requests to be merged, and much more.
+Configure the Insights that matter for your groups or projects, allowing users to explore data such as:

+- Triage hygiene
+- Issues created/closed per a given period
+- Average time for merge requests to be merged
+- Much more

 [Learn more about Insights](insights/index.md).